Westpac Online Investment Loan FAQs

 There are two ways to clear a margin call:

-- Add more approved security, which can include cash
+- Add more acceptable security, which can include cash

 - Repay part of your loan